 4. Writing is extremely time consuming – and it’s only become worse since it’s “full time” now and I feel like everything has to be *perfect*

-Did you know that one of my typical airline reviews (such as the Austrian Airlines 777-200 one) takes approximately 12 hours to put together?
+Did you know that one of my typical airline reviews (such as the Austrian Airlines business class review) takes approximately 12 hours to put together?
 Not only that, it requires a ton of mental energy which leaves me feeling like a blob of peanut butter once I decide it’s good enough to smash the “publish” button.
 That’s a lot of time an effort for an activity which isn’t generating revenue, and the unfortunate reality is that it’s a lot of time that can be used to focus on more productive things.

 I guess what I’m to say is that writing doesn’t come as easy to me as it does to others (or so it seems).
 For example, Ben writes 6-8 posts for onemileatatime every freaking day and he’s been doing it for years.
 How does he do that??
 Even if this blog was my only project, I’d have a really hard time writing one post every day – let alone 6.
 Somebody give that man a medal, because I can’t compete.

 The big question is: how do I translate the things I’ve learned into positive action?